(UPDATED 8/28/2025)

 What’s being evaluated?

-INDIVIDUAL WORK (60%)
+INDIVIDUAL WORK (65%)

-TEAM WORK (40%)
+TEAM WORK (35%)

-TEAM WORK ON Social Media Plan (20%)
+Client Social Media Plan (15%)

-TEAM WORK ON Social Media Presentation (15%)
+Client Social Media Presentation (20%)

-Your team will contribute to a 30-40 minute pitch of your social media marketing plan.
+Your team will contribute to a 15 minute pitch of your social media marketing plan.
 In contrast with the plan, which should have a lot of written strategy, the presentation is an opportunity to bring your plan “to life” with a presentation of the content.
 The point of this presentation is to demonstrate oral communications skills in a visual presentation that communicates to a client, in cumulative fashion, how to use social media as an effective tool for strategic marketing planning.

 Online Peer Evaluation (5%)